Exercise for Ovarian and Endometrial Cancer Patients

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with your doctor or the trial coordinators.

-Is exercise safe for ovarian and endometrial cancer patients?
+What evidence suggests that this exercise program is effective for ovarian and endometrial cancer patients?

 Who Is on the Research Team?